mrbusche/backseatfan.com/_posts/2013-03-26-michigan-state-and-duke-renew-their-rivalry-in-the-sweet-16.md

   </p>

   <p>
-    A friend said to me the other day &#8220;We don't want Duke to be bad.
-We want Duke to be good and lose, so in a way, we all root for Duke&#8221; I think this was the perfect way to state how people feel about Duke.
+    A friend said to me the other day "We don't want Duke to be bad.
+We want Duke to be good and lose, so in a way, we all root for Duke" I think this was the perfect way to state how people feel about Duke.
 I don't think I've enjoyed rooting for a team as much as I enjoyed rooting for Lehigh and C.J.
 McCollum.
   </p>
 </div>